 It is very rare to hear that these days.
 Our city is full of newcomers and has grown astronomically over the past 33 years of me living here.

 2. I was brought up in a suburban middle-class home with a loving childhood.
+I do not take it for granted.

 I am very fortunate to have two parents who worked hard and provided for myself and my sister.
 I grew up in the same middle-class neighborhood until my parents recently sold their home of the 30+ year.
 I attended both private and public schools and was always encouraged to follow my dreams.
 My parents are both still married, and I do not take for granted my childhood and their commitments to one another.